 Rebuilding the A9 Trunk Road is a Great Opportunity to Invest in the Future

 There are two very big changes taking place in road transport that require more thought before building new long distance roads.
 The first is the capability of many new vehicles to operate more autonomously, and the second is the removal of harmful emissions from vehicles.
-Although neither will necessarily require major changes to road layouts and configurations, new roads will increasingly help to connect vehicles with each other and with fixed infrastructure.
+Although neither will necessarily require major changes to road layouts and configurations, new roads will increasingly help to connect vehicles with each other and require new energy systems.

 The speed of change to these new technologies is very rapid.
 Over the next 20 years robots will increasingly replace people across many activities.
 This can be a good thing if humans can use these opportunities to enable higher quality lifestyle choices than undertaking repetitive tasks.

 There is a real prospect that within my lifetime road deaths will become a thing of the past.
 For my grandparents, the death of construction workers or miners was viewed as something that society needed to tolerate for the greater good.
-Road deaths are still viewed in this way, but with connected and autonomous vehicles (CAVs) we now have the prospect of virtually ending the death toll on the roads.
+Road deaths are still viewed in this way, but with connected and autonomous vehicles (CAVs) we now have the prospect of combining the skills of people with the verification of machines to virtually end the death toll on the roads.
 The carnage that kills at least three people every week on Scotland’s roads can become a thing of the past.
-In general, more lanes have helped to improve safety and efficiency with manually driven cars but it may well be that fewer lanes or simpler road configurations could speed up cars and improve safety as we depend more heavily on CAVs.
-A socially progressive country like Scotland could lead the way by creating a road environment designed to encourage CAVs.
+With manually driven cars, more lanes have tended to improve safety and efficiency, but with future technologies it may well be that fewer lanes or simpler road configurations could speed up cars and lorries in zero emission road trains.
+A socially progressive country like Scotland could lead the way by creating a road environment designed to pioneer these new technologies.

+Perhaps new technologies could be tested on the A9 to help strengthen Scotland’s economy as a centre of excellence in future electric highways?
 Fixing the A9 could be an opportunity to lead the world, but rushing ahead with an A9 dualling programme to a 20th century design could turn out to be a huge waste of money.
-The smart money invests in the future so with clever procurement Transport Scotland could capture value from those wishing to invest in innovation at the same time as making road improvements with more certain benefits.
-It might even be easier to attract the funding to build the world first long distance route designed for autonomous electric cars than for older road design approaches.
-We see this with the huge investment being made in new cars.
-Although there are still many fewer electric connected and autonomous cars being sold internationally than traditional manually operated petrol and diesel cars, investors value Tesla as a company more highly than General Motors.
-The same can be true of the roads themselves with the countries building the roads of the future being worth rather more than those that don’t.
+Smart money invests in the future so with clever procurement Transport Scotland could capture value from those wishing to invest in innovation to help pay for a better A9 at the same time as making road improvements with more certain benefits.
+It might even be easier to attract the funding to build an innovative approach than funding a legacy approach to road-building.

-2017 is a great time to be planning an experimental electric highway for autonomous vehicles.
-In some operating conditions, it might be better to segregate driverless cars from manually operated vehicles, so careful thought is needed to junction configurations to allow vehicles to merge in and out of vehicle trains.
+2017 is a great time to be planning an experimental approach for the A9, but whether a future approach for long distance zero emission road trains will look more like todays single or dual carriageway roads, or even railways, remains unclear.
+In any future scenario, many of the current junction designs on the A9 will need replaced, since arguably they were never fit for purpose anyway.
 Each year that passes yields more insights.
-For example, the trials of lorry trains on English motorways will be particularly informative in a UK context using UK road standards, and the use of Tesla cars in snowbound parts of Norway will offer many lessons relevant for operating in the Scottish climate.
+For example, the trials of lorry trains on English motorways will be particularly informative for junction design using UK road standards, and the testing of induction charging in snowbound parts of Norway will offer lessons relevant for operating in the Scottish climate.

-The new roads we are building use financing structures that last many years.
+The new roads we are building use government financing structures requiring payback over many years.
 Given that our kids will paying, it would be good to think that they will be paying for something they want.
 With so many uncertainties about the future, a good starting point is to work with what we know, and invest in that.
 It is already very clear that our grandchildren will not be expecting roads designed for manually driven vehicles with internal combustion engines.
-Thanks to the decisions in the 1970s and 80s the A9 is well known for being a generation behind the rest of Europe, so why not rethink the current road design specifications and go a generation ahead?
+The poor decisions of the Scottish road builders in the 1970s and 80s have left a legacy A9 best known for being a generation behind the long distance dual carriageway networks built to remoter locations in the rest of Europe.
+This time round why not rethink the current road design specifications and go a generation ahead?

 2 Comments